bryanjamesmiller/p4-backup-from-DWA15/readme.md

 http://p4.bryanmiller.me/

 ###Description of the project:
-This is a degree tracker that lets you know if you're ready to graduate.
-It also stores the user's information in a database.
+This is a degree tracker that lets you know your course plans and GPA.
+It has three databases, the user database, and also stores an account in a database, and it also has a database for the course information.
 Please keep this project secret as it is currently being marketed to HES by my internship provider.
 My CSS3 and HTML5 code validated as such.

 ###Demo information:
-Link to my Jing screencast:
+Link to my Jing screencast:  http://screencast.com/t/ZoUilSJQYMW

 ###A list of any plugins, libraries, packages or outside code used in the project:
 I used some Google Fonts, as well as a concept from my internship provider, but